NemesisPi/picoReflow/Docs/README.md

 * Removed CSV Logging MAKES IT SAFE NOT WRITING TO THE DISK!
 ACCESS LOGGING DATA IN TERMINAL CONTROLLER IS RUNNING IN only in manual mode or graph screen shot       will move to cloud.
 * Use the Live logging graph to help diagnose loose thermocouple connections and kiln issues such as relays and element wear over time.
 * Logging will be moved to online logging with the new app!
 Logging currently in manual mode in terminal when not auto booting controller.

+26/8/20
+* added 2 key press Stop Button option also setting up 3 zone removed simulate function

+29/11/20
+* added Talking Kiln Controller update and bungs in terminal notification!
+Change the .wav files with your voice just name them exactly as is.
-* added 2 key press Stop Button option also setting up 3 zone removed simulate function 26/8/20 This software Perfect for controlling a electric kiln and is works reliably with full remote control if needed via Phone ,Tablet or PC etc..
+This software Perfect for controlling a electric kiln and is works reliably with full remote control if needed via Phone ,Tablet or PC etc..
 The added options make it suitable for a much wider range of thermal control.